w86763777/pytorch-image-generation-metrics/README.md

 ### Using PyTorch DataLoader to Provide Images

-- Use `pytorch_gan_metrics.ImageDataset` to collect images on your storage or use your custom `torch.utils.data.Dataset`.
+- Use `pytorch_image_generation_metrics.ImageDataset` to collect images on your storage or use your custom `torch.utils.data.Dataset`.
     ```python
-    from pytorch_gan_metrics import ImageDataset
+    from pytorch_image_generation_metrics import ImageDataset

     dataset = ImageDataset(path_to_dir, exts=['png', 'jpg'])
     loader = DataLoader(dataset, batch_size=50, num_workers=4)